Orocrambus fugitivellus

 Orocrambus fugitivellus is a moth in the family Crambidae.
-It is endemic to New Zealand.
-It is classified as critically endangered by the Department of Conservation.
+It is endemic to New Zealand and has only been observed in the Mackenzie Basin.
+This moth is day flying and males of this species have been observed on the wing in February.
+O. fugitivellus inhabits shrub and grasslands but its host plants have yet to be discovered.
+This species is classified as critically endangered by the Department of Conservation.

 Taxonomy

 This species was first described by George Hudson in 1950 using a specimen collected by R. D. Dick in 1939 in an area adjacent to Grays River in the Mackenzie country.
 Hudson named the species Crambus fugitivellus.
 In 1975 David Edward Gaskin assigned Crambus fugitivellus to the genus Orocrambus.
 The type specimen of O. fugitivellus is held in the Hudson collection at Museum of New Zealand Te Papa Tongarewa.